Language Goals and Frustrations

-In my own case, studying on my own, I was reading Tolstoy in the original, after six months of listening and reading, spending an hour or so per day.
+In my case, studying on my own, I was reading Tolstoy in the original, after six months of listening and reading, spending an hour or so per day.
 I spoke Russian very poorly at that time.
 I am much better now, although I still make mistakes when I speak.
-Studying on my own, I was spared the pressure of having to write exams in Russian.
-I can, however, read serious books and listen to audiobooks in the language.
+Studying on my own, I was spared the pressure of having to write exams in Russian or having my output correct.
+I can, however, read serious books and listen to audio-books in the language.
 I can watch movies without subtitles, and listen to radio interviews with practically full comprehension.
 What is more, the whole process was an enjoyable journey of discovery, with little frustration and a great sense of satisfaction.

 To try to enforce, through instruction, drills and tests, the mastery of the fine points of Russian grammar upon someone who has little exposure to the language, seems to me guaranteed to discourage a large number of students.
-It is simply too difficult for most people to achieve the goal of correct usage of the language.
+It is simply too difficult for most people to achieve the goal of correct usage of the language without enough exposure to the language.
 The goal of comprehension may be easier and less stressful, especially with the tools and resources available via the Internet

 Time for Another Approach

-Should the goal in a language program simply be to keep people in the program?
+Should the goal in a language program simply be to keep people in the program, to make it all enjoyable for them?
 Should everything else be secondary or subordinated to achieving this goal?
-How can the program become so interesting and satisfying that people stay and do not drop out after the first or second year?
+How can a particular language program become so interesting and satisfying that people stay and do not drop out after the first or second year?
 How can the program provide the students with value that will be beneficial to them in the long run?
 Perhaps the goal should be simply to develop the ability to read and listen, so that reading, even if online with the help of an online dictionary, or watching movies with the help of subtitles, becomes enjoyable.

-There are those who are highly motivated to develop their Russian speaking skills.
+There are those who are highly motivated to develop their Russian or Chinese or Spanish speaking skills.
 They are not the ones who abandon the program.
 If the initial focus is on comprehension, these language keeners will have the necessary background to proceed to accurate fluency at a later date, and even work towards the competence required to become translators or interpreters.
-However, for many students, an emphasis on grammatical accuracy, with a lot of rote memorization, drills, and tests, may be counterproductive since a majority of them are not going to be using Russian in any case.
+However, for many students, an emphasis on grammatical accuracy, with a lot of rote memorization, drills, and tests, may be counterproductive since a majority of them are not going to be using Russian, Chinese or Spanish in any case.